 For the students, this means that all interdisciplinary +++Modules are associated with the aforementioned seven future skills, giving students the opportunity to actively engage with new challenges in the areas of society, culture, technology and business in their studies.
 They face the future and question it to make it truly sustainable.

 What is my contribution to the world?
 It is no longer a diploma in a specific discipline that define a person; today, it is their personal set of skills, experience and values, or in short, their identity that make them.
-The Lucerne School of Art and Design is committed to fostering this plurality of identities.
+The Lucerne School of Design, Film and Art is committed to fostering this plurality of identities.
 We offer modular education programmes that let the students choose the skills they wish to acquire and where they want to take them in the future.

-For the students, this means that the Lucerne School of Art and Design offers them the freedom to create their own path of learning.
+For the students, this means that the Lucerne School of Design, Film and Art offers them the freedom to create their own path of learning.
 Within their +++Modules, students compile their own curriculum.
-Thanks to the Open Specialised Modules (as from the 2022 autumn semester), students may attend selected courses from other specialisations.
+Thanks to the Open Specialised Modules, students may attend selected courses from other specialisations.
 Lecturers support and supervise their students and give them the responsibility of self-determined learning.

 As humans, we are confronted with an increasing level of complexity, interconnectedness and digitalisation.
 New spaces, disciplines and positions are emerging.
 New lines are drawn as old ones dissolve.
 This dynamic environment requires actors who know how to move between spaces, build bridges and reciprocally translate ways of thinking and languages.
 Methods from a single discipline no longer suffice to address the world’s complexity.
 People must join forces: we need diversity, co-creation and dialogue.

-For the students, this means that, the Lucerne School of Art and Design offers a range of interdisciplinary courses that build new specialist and personal connections in its +++Modules.
+For the students, this means that, the Lucerne School of Design, Film and Art offers a range of interdisciplinary courses that build new specialist and personal connections in its +++Modules.
 Students are given the opportunity to step out of their bubble and to gain new perspectives.